A Reference Document · The Language Firm

 Verification and Revision

 Where a term appears verbatim in a published firm artifact, the definition reflects that artifact's usage.
 Where a term has been carried across documents, the definition reflects the firm's consolidated usage as of May 2026.
-Government terms in §VI carry working citation links to authoritative public-facing sources: the Cornell Legal Information Institute (law.cornell.edu) for U.S. Code statutory text, the eCFR (ecfr.gov) for current regulations and FAR clauses, acquisition.gov for FAR commercial-contract clauses, and the FCC's program page for E-Rate.
+Government terms in §VI and §VIII carry working citation links to authoritative public-facing sources: the Cornell Legal Information Institute (law.cornell.edu) for U.S. Code statutory text, the eCFR (ecfr.gov) for current regulations and FAR clauses, acquisition.gov for FAR commercial-contract clauses, and the FCC's program page for E-Rate.
 Links should be treated as the starting point for verification of statutory or regulatory language, not the endpoint; the audits' own methodological principle applies here too.

 Terms added or revised in future editions of this glossary should be documented with the audit cycle or publication in which the change occurred, in the same dated, document-naming register the firm applies to vendor documentation.